- 300,000 + IPs & 2000 + Servers

 Here is a breakdown of why PureVPN has got a certain rating in each aspect of our rating criteria:

-Connectivity 3.5: Unblocking Netflix, BBC iPlayer and working fine without drops makes me give the service 4.5 stars.
-The half a star I deducted is for the slow server connection times experienced on a noticeable number of servers.
+Connectivity 3.5: Unblocking Netflix, BBC iPlayer and working fine without drops makes me give the service 3.5 stars.
+The half a star I deducted is for the slow server connection times experienced on a noticeable number of servers and the remaining 1 star that I had to take away from it was due to erratic speeds

-Features 4.0: PureVPN doesn’t just offer features, its features galore.
+Features 3.5: PureVPN doesn’t just offer features, its features galore.
 From Kill switch to Gravity & Ozone features and to even Split Tunneling, PureVPN has got it all.
-The only rating point I deducted here is because of the dicey performance experienced at times from a high number of these features.
+The 1.5 points I deducted here are because of the dicey performance experienced at times from a high number of these features.

-Its pricing is its biggest plus while its negligible attitude towards improving its sore points is its biggest negative.
+PureVPN’s affordable pricing is its biggest plus while its negligible attitude towards improving its sore points like its questionable logging policy is its biggest negative.

 If you don’t agree with any of the points presented in the review or if you’ve had a different experience with the provider, I would love to hear you out.
 Do present your side of the story in the comments thread below so that we can engage in a meaningful conversation here!